murraytip/intranet/_pages/manualhistology/histologicalstaining.md

 ---
 # Histological Staining

-We carry more than 30 different dyes used in histological staining and have established protocols for more than 30 different methods of histological staining.
+We provide dyes used in histological staining and have established protocols for histological staining.

 Protocols and reagents are also available for some enzyme-histochemistry methods like x-gal and alkaline phosphatase staining.